-The process for 365-day suspended students.
-1 (1) 2 At the local board's discretion, either the superintendent or the local a.
-3 board itself shall consider and decide on petitions for readmission.
+1 (1) The pi rocess for 365-day suspended students.
+2 a.
+At the local board's discretion, either the superintendent or the local 3 · board itself shall consider and decide on petitions for readmission.
 If 4 the decision-maker is the superintendent, the superintendent shall 5 offer the student an opportunity for an in-person meeting.
 If the 6 decision-maker is the local board of education, the board may offer 7 the student an in-person meeting or may make a determination based 8 on the records submitted by the student and the superintendent.
-9 The student shall be readmitted if the student demonstrates to the b.
-10 satisfaction of the board or superintendent that the student's presence 11 in school no longer constitutes a threat to the safety of other students or staff.
-12 13 A superintendent's decision not to readmit the student may be c.
-14 appealed to the local board of education pursuant to G.S.
+9 b.
+The student shall be readmitted if the student demonstrates to the 10 satisfaction of the board or superintendent that the student's presence 11 in school no longer constitutes a threat to the safety of other students 12 or staff.
+13 c.
+A superintendent's decision not to readmit the student may be 14 appealed to the local board of education pursuant to G.S.
 115C-45(c).
 15 The superintendent shall notify the parents of the right to appeal.
-There is no right to judicial review of the board's decision not to 16 d.
-17 readmit a 365 day suspended student.
-A decision on readmission under this subsection must be issued 18 e.
-19 within 30 days of the petition.
-20 (2) The process for expelled students.
-21 The board of education shall consider all petitions for readmission of 22 expelled students, together with the recommendation of the 23 superintendent on the matter and shall rule on the request for 24 readmission.
-The board shall consider the petition based on the 25 records submitted by the student and the response by the administration and shall allow the parties to be heard in the same 26 27 manner as provided by G.S.
+16 d.
+There is no right to judicial review of the board's decision not to 17 readmit a 365 day suspended student.
+18 e.
+A decision on readmission under this subsection must be issued 19 within 30 days of the petition.
+20 (2) The pr cocess for expelled students.
+21 a.
+The board of education shall consider all petitions for readmission of 22 expelled students, together with the recommendation of the 23 superintendent on the matter and shall rule on the request for 24 readmission.
+The board shall consider the petition based on the 25 records submitted by the student and the response by the 26 administration and shall allow the parties to be heard in the same 27 manner as provided by G.S.
 115C-45(c).
-28 The student shall be readmitted if the student demonstrates to the b.
-29 satisfaction of the board or superintendent that his or her presence in 30 a school no longer constitutes a clear threat to the safety of other 31 students or staff.
-32 A decision by a board of education to deny readmission of an c.
-33 expelled student is not subject to judicial review.
-34 An expelled student may subsequently request readmission not more d.
-35 often than every six months.
+28 b.
+The student shall be readmitted if the student demonstrates to the 29 satisfaction of the board or superintendent that his or her presence in 30 a school no longer constitutes a clear threat to the safety of other 31 students or staff.
+32 c.
+A decision by a board of education to deny readmission of an 33 expelled student is not subject to judicial review.
+34 d.
+An expelled student may subsequently request readmission not more 35 often than every six months.
 The local board of education is not 36 required to consider subsequent readmission petitions filed sooner 37 than six months after the previous petition was filed.
-38 A decision on readmission under this subsection must be issued e.
-39 within 30 days of the petition.
-40 If a student is readmitted under this section, the board and the superintendent have 41 42 conditions on the readmission.
-43 If a teacher was assaulted or injured by a student, and as a result the student was 44 the right to assign the student to any program within the school system and to place reasonable expelled, the student shall not be returned to that teacher's classroom following readmission unless the teacher consents."
+38 e.
+A decision on readmission under this subsection must be issued 39 within 30 days of the petition.
+40 (b) If a st udent is s readmitted under this section, the board and the superintendent have 41 ident to any program within the school system and to place reasonable 42 conditions on the 43 vas assaulted or injured by a student, and as a result the student was 44 expelled, the stud dent sha all not be returned to that teacher's classroom following readmission

+- unless the teacher consents."